rbose99/distributed-grep-in-java/README.md

 # distributed-grep-in-java
-Distributed Grep using a lightweight MapReduce implementation using Java 24
+Distributed Grep using a lightweight MapReduce implementation in Java 24

 Supports both platform threads and virtual threads with some simple benchmarks.